NashonOkumu/movie-recommendation/README.md

 The recommendation system employs collaborative filtering (both user-based and item-based) and content-based filtering methods.
 It uses matrix factorization techniques for collaborative filtering and cosine similarity for content-based filtering.

 ## Evaluation
 The system is evaluated using metrics such as Mean Squared Error (MSE) and Root Mean Squared Error (RMSE) for rating predictions.
-Precision, recall, and F1-score are used to evaluate the quality of the top-N recommendations.

 ## Future Work
 Advanced Modeling Techniques: Explore deep learning-based recommendation systems and reinforcement learning approaches.